dbmi-pitt/xmeso/README.md

 Processing report file Report_file_1.txt
-Created fake patient information for patient #1000000083 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000083 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_1.txt and added extracted information to XMESO_CONCEPT_DIMENSION and XMESO_OBSERVATION_FACT table
+Created fake patient information for patient #1000000083 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000083 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_1.txt and added extracted information from report file to XMESO_OBSERVATION_FACT table
 Processing report file Report_file_2.txt
-Created fake patient information for patient #1000000084 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000084 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_2.txt and added extracted information to XMESO_CONCEPT_DIMENSION and XMESO_OBSERVATION_FACT table
+Created fake patient information for patient #1000000084 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000084 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_2.txt and added extracted information from report file to XMESO_OBSERVATION_FACT table
 Processing report file Report_file_3.txt
-Created fake patient information for patient #1000000085 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000085 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_3.txt and added extracted information to XMESO_CONCEPT_DIMENSION and XMESO_OBSERVATION_FACT table
+Created fake patient information for patient #1000000085 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000085 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_3.txt and added extracted information from report file to XMESO_OBSERVATION_FACT table
 Processing report file Report_file_4.txt
-Created fake patient information for patient #1000000086 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000086 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_4.txt and added extracted information to XMESO_CONCEPT_DIMENSION and XMESO_OBSERVATION_FACT table
+Created fake patient information for patient #1000000086 in XMESO_PATIENT_DIMENSION table Created visit record for patient #1000000086 in XMESO_VISIT_DIMENSION table Successfully processed report file Report_file_4.txt and added extracted information from report file to XMESO_OBSERVATION_FACT table
 Finished processing all reports.
-Newly added 1 xmeso records into XMESO_PROVIDER_DIMENSION table Newly added 36 xmeso records into XMESO_OBSERVATION_FACT table Newly added 12 xmeso records into XMESO_CONCEPT_DIMENSION table Newly added 4 xmeso records into XMESO_VISIT_DIMENSION table
+Newly added 1 xmeso records into XMESO_PROVIDER_DIMENSION table Newly added 4 xmeso records into XMESO_VISIT_DIMENSION table Newly added 36 xmeso records into XMESO_OBSERVATION_FACT table
 ````
 Once finish running, new records will be added to the following I2B2 database staging tables:

 - `XMESO_PROVIDER_DIMENSION` - only one record of the specified provider information
+- `XMESO_PATIENT_DIMENSION` - fake patient info
+- `XMESO_VISIT_DIMENSION` - all visit information, basically one visit per report
 - `XMESO_OBSERVATION_FACT` - all the found observation facts
-- `XMESO_CONCEPT_DIMENSION` - all the found concepts
-- `XMESO_VISIT_DIMENSION` - all visit information, basically one visit per report

-Note: the table records that are added to `XMESO_PATIENT_DIMENSION`, `XMESO_CONCEPT_DIMENSION`, and `XMESO_PROVIDER_DIMENSION` are only for staging purpose to main the constraints across those 5 tables.
+Note: the table records that are added to `XMESO_PATIENT_DIMENSION` and `XMESO_PROVIDER_DIMENSION` are only for staging purposes.
 This program will create fake patient records (but using the actual patient number found in the linkage file) into `XMESO_PATIENT_DIMENSION`.
 And that one record added to `XMESO_PROVIDER_DIMENSION` is based on the provider information settings that are specified in the `xmeso.properties`.
-And the records added to the `XMESO_CONCEPT_DIMENSION` table don't need to be copied to the production table.
-Eventually, on the `XMESO_VISIT_DIMENSION` and `XMESO_OBSERVATION_FACT` records need to be copied to the production tables.
+And NO records will be added to the `XMESO_CONCEPT_DIMENSION` table.
+Eventually, only the `XMESO_VISIT_DIMENSION` and `XMESO_OBSERVATION_FACT` records need to be copied to the corresponding production tables.

 Then you can do further analysis by referencing the added records with the existing patients.